Credit builder loans explained

 What is a credit builder loan?

-Usually, with a credit builder loan, you agree to borrow a set amount of money and repay it in fixed monthly instalments over a set term – usually 12 months or more.
+With a credit builder loan, you agree to borrow a set amount of money and repay it in fixed monthly instalments over a set term – usually around 12 months.
 However, unlike conventional loans, you won’t always have access to these funds straight away.
-Instead, you’ll get access once you’ve made all your repayments and you’ve reached the end of the term.
+Instead, you’ll get access once you’ve made all your repayments and reached the term’s end.

-As you make your repayments each month, your provider will report these to credit reference agencies (Experian, Equifax and TransUnion), and you should start to see an improvement in your credit score after a few months.
-Repaying the full amount on time will help to demonstrate to other lenders that you’re a responsible borrower and you could get access to better rates in the future.
+As you make your repayments each month, your provider reports these to credit reference agencies (Experian, Equifax and TransUnion), and you should start to see an improvement in your credit score after a few months.
+Repaying the full amount on time will help demonstrate to other lenders that you’re a responsible borrower, and you could get access to better rates in the future.

-However, keep in mind that should you miss a repayment, this will also be reported to the credit reference agencies which would harm your credit score.
+However, keep in mind that should you miss a repayment, this is also reported to the credit reference agencies, which would harm your credit score.

 Pros and cons of credit builder loans

 - Each monthly repayment is reported to credit reference agencies